 - Identifying areas of provider confusion within Medicare billing

-- Assisting CMS in addressing the high error rate within Medicare – 12.1% which equates to a loss of $43 billion per year
+- Assisting CMS in addressing the high error rate within Medicare – currently 11% which equates to a loss of $41 billion per year

 Key Accomplishments Of The Program

-- More than $10 billion in overpayments have been returned to the Medicare Trust Fund
+- More than $10 billion in overpayments have been returned back to the Medicare Trust Fund

-- More than $800 million in underpayments returned to providers
+- More than $800 million in underpayments have been returned to providers

-- Recovery auditors have an accuracy rate of 95+% as determined by a third party reviewer
+- Recovery auditors have consistent maintained an accuracy rate of more than 95% as determined by a third party reviewer (the RVC)

-- Majority of RAC decisions are upheld – only 9.3% of RAC findings are overturned on appeal
+- The majority of RAC decisions are upheld on appeal – only 9.3% of RAC findings are overturned on appeal

 - RACs have uncovered confusion among providers related to whether patients should be admitted as inpatient or outpatient, leading to important changes in Medicare policy